Anti-Environmentalism is at the Heart of Modern Conspiracy Theory

 Can new writers rank lit journals from "easy" to "hard?"

 I need to face facts: some literary journals are just out of my league.
 I’m not getting anything published in The Paris Review or The New Yorker any time soon.
 Where then, should I submit my work?
 Every aspiring writer faces this conundrum and our instincts tell us the solution lies with ranking journals.
 If only we could graph every journal along a continuum from the hardest to get published in, to the easiest.
 Then we could start at the bottom at work our way up, right?
 Well, not exactly.

 Dear Orson Scott Card,

 I collect conspiracy theories.
 I’m something of a conspiracy theory enthusiast enthusiast.
 I’m know how fifth-dimensional reptiles secretly rule the planet.
 I know all about how immortal Illuminati wizards control the world from their bunker at the center of the Earth.
-I’m up to speed on how all the blacks in South Africa will take free cab rides into the cities and kill all the whites when Nelson Mandela dies (because if they did it now it would make Mandela cry, I guess).
+I’m up to speed on how all the blacks in South Africa will take free cab rides into the cities and kill all the whites when Nelson Mandela dies.
 I could tell the day it happened that the Sandy Hook shooting was a false flag operation staged by Obama in order to pass gun control legislation — I mean, it was so similar to the Dunblane Primary School shootings in Australia, it couldn’t have been a coincidence!
 But I never thought, Mr. Card, that I would find you, the Nebula and Hugo Award-winner, swimming along with me at the deep end of the crazy pool.
 Strangely, you don’t seem to be doing it ironically.